REK – Robot Kombat: Humanoid Robot Fights

 - Latency reduction – optimisation across the pipeline to tighten response time from pilot intent to robot motion

-- Hybrid control approach – combining pilot intent with pre-trained motion policies for balance and punch quality
+- Hybrid control approach – combining pilot intent with pre-trained motion policies, which the San Francisco team are working on for balance and punch quality

-- Event tooling – setup, calibration workflows, and operational support for live shows
+- Event tooling – spectator views, calibration workflows, and operational support for live shows

 From experiments to REK0